 We encourage you to engage with the resources highlighted on this website.
 Given that development and inclusion is a collaborative effort, we both welcome your thoughts, feedback, and suggestions.

-Vice Provost for Inclusive Excellence Interim Vice Provost for Faculty Affairs
+Interim Vice Provost for Strategic Initiatives Vice Provost for Faculty Affairs

 The Faculty Insights series is a regularly scheduled workshop offering insights from faculty for faculty.
 The topics range from building a research agenda, to succeeding in the promotion and tenure process, to seeking leadership opportunities.
 Workshops are designed for all faculty or groups of faculty with similar concerns.
-Faculty Insights is co-sponsored by the Vice Provost for Inclusive Excellence, Melissa Thomas-Hunt.
+Faculty Insights is co-sponsored by the Office of Inclusive Excellence.

 National Center for Faculty Development & Diversity

 The Office of Academic & Faculty Affairs offers webinars through its membership with the National Center for Faculty Development and Diversity (NCFDD).
 NCFDD resources are broadly applicable across academic disciplines and include a range of topics such as time management, overcoming academic perfectionism, how to develop a daily writing plan, how to write grant proposals, and more.
 Archived webinars are also available on-demand online.
 You can activate your Vanderbilt-sponsored membership by going to the NCFDD website, selecting the “Join NCFDD” button, and choosing Vanderbilt University from the menu.